innova-re/sandbox/README.md

 If you are running PHP5.4, you can use the built in server to start the demo:

     php app/console server:run

+or you can specify a specific port in this way:

+    php app/console server:run 127.0.0.1:81

 Now open your browser and go to http://localhost:8000/